adaptris/interlok-docs/docs/pages/ui/ui-switch-db.md

 ```
  - Start the adapter

-{% include note.html content="The given sql queries are just example an may need to be adjusted to your needs." %}
+?> **NOTE** The given sql queries are just example an may need to be adjusted to your needs.

 ## PostgreSQL Configuration ##